“We are committed to Learning Without Limits, and there are no limits to where we can go from here.”

 International, business, graduate students drive growth

 Graduate, international and business students are expected to fuel a rise in Trine University’s fall enrollment once the semester begins Aug.
-22, helping the university break enrollment records for the fourth straight year.
+22, helping the university break enrollment records for the third straight year.

 Trine University is expecting 834 international students this fall, more than double last year’s total of 365.